opendcs/opendcs/docs/source/dev-docs.rst

 Algorithms
 ~~~~~~~~~~
-- **Purpose**: This section contains algorithmic implementations for solving specific problems or performing computations.
+- **Purpose**: This section describes how to test algorithmic implementations for solving specific problems or performing computations.

 Adding Tests for Algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~